cubao/concave_hull/docs/wgs84.md

 # WGS84

-Handling WGS84 (longitute, latitude, used by GPS, etc) coordinates is a pretty common requirement under concave hull use cases.
+Handling WGS84 (longitude, latitude, used by GPS, etc) coordinates is a pretty common requirement under concave hull use cases.

 Give you an example, this is the boundary of Songjiang district, Shanghai, China（中国上海市松江区）: (click image to view in [geojson.io](https://geojson.io))